SavNov/Writing/Jason Grace/Jason Grace Ending.md

+After the Oracle of Delphi had turned out to be a teenage girl called Rachel Elizabeth Dare, a cave that had revealed the other half of the journey and made his seem like background noise, and a gentle walk through a suburban neighborhood, Jason was over being suprised.
+Then he met a daughter of Ares who hated fighting.

+She was in full Greek battle armor, like the daughter of Athena he'd met during the Sonoma quest, but she had no weapon.
+She'd sat underneath a tree, staring into the photo of a girl he didn't recognize.
+She saw him approach, and didn't bother putting it away.
+Instead, she openly dared him with a glare to ask who she was.

+"I'm Jason.
+Jason Grace.
+What's your name?"
+He asked gently, trying to respect the grieving girl.

+Her answer sounded like it had been bitter once, but now was so hollow she didn't even know what she felt anymore.

+"Clarisse La Rue.
+Sorry if I'm a bit… 'choked up'.
+I've been burying friends all week and I just got home."
+She said.

+He nearly laughed, but reigned himself in.

+"Apologies.
+I just spent the last week doing the same thing, but I just left home."
+He said.
+She didn't smile.

+"Come on inside.
+No point in staying here."
+She said.
+He sensed immediately that this was not a girl who was unguarded.
+This was a girl whose walls had been shattered so completely that she had forgotten the person they were meant to guard.
+She escorted him in.

+To start with, the room was a definitely-not-a-mausoleum.
+The floor was polished limestone, with high chandeliers and pristine white leather couches like this was a place meant to be admired, not lived in.
+She sat down, not bothering to take of her armor.
+Her hair was a sad mop on the back of her hair.
+She still hadn't bothered to wash the dirt out of it.
+He heard footsteps, and panicked slightly.

+"She knows.
+Gods.
+Titans.
+Monsters.
+I told her everything."
+Clarisse said, like this was a small afterthought.

+Miss La Rue walked in holding a tray of coffee.
+She looked at the demigod in full Roman battle armor, and just like Ms. Chase before her, barely batted an eye.

+"Roman?
+Didn't know they could be Roman.
+I assume you have a similar camp and training grounds and everything?"
+She said, like this was the most natural conversation in the world to be having.

+He nodded.

+"Camp Jupiter."
+He said.

+She placed coffee down on the table.
+Clarisse drank her coffee black.
+This surprised no one.

+"Huh.
+Never would've guessed.
+Is there a Norse one?
+I figured if there was any pantheon I'd be interested in seeing, it would be the Norse."
+She asked.

+Ms. Chase impaling a seven foot Valkyrie spear through her coffee table without batting an eye came to mind.
+So did the Chase family motto for whenever things went wrong: Blame Randolph.

+"Eh, not my side of the family, but I've heard stories."

+She shrugged and nodded, satisfied.
+Clarisse coughed.

+"I suppose I should give you a tour.
+It's a big tomb, you should get to see all of it."
+She said, calling the home a tomb without a second thought.

+Jason nodded reluctantly and stood up again with her.

+The first place they went was the kitchen.
+The details didn't matter.
+What mattered was it kept their minds off the grief that was threatening to consume both of them.
+Then he noticed it.
+Her arm.
+A tiny cut mark at the wrist, like an accident.
+Almost.
+He eyed it.
+She caught his gaze.

+"Accident.
+Cut myself in the kitchen preparing dinner.
+It's nothing."
+She reassured him.

+Children of Ares did not accidentally cut themselves preparing dinner.

+"You're in a dark place right now, aren't you?"
+He said, not really asking.
+She nodded.

+"Yes," she answered, "yes I am."
 Jason had made failing forward his motto, just like Praetor Gwen before him and Praetor Samuel before her.
 He trusted Praetor Reyna's judgement.
 She was a wild one, but she'd learned to restrain herself.

 He knew she had feelings for him.
 He knew they were unrequited.
 He just didn't see her like that, and didn't want to leave her feeling used.